 The Compensation Committee, with the assistance of the Company's management, annually reviews the amount and composition of director compensation and makes recommendations to the Board as appropriate.
 The Board believes that the amount of director compensation should be fair and competitive in relation to director compensation at other companies with businesses similar in size and scope to Team; the type of compensation should align directors' interests with the long-term interests of shareholders; and the structure of the compensation program should be simple, transparent and easy for shareholders to understand.
 The Board believes that directors more effectively represent Team's shareholders, whose interests they are charged with protecting, if they are shareholders themselves.
-Therefore, the Compensation Committee shall establish share ownership guidelines for non-management directors.
-The minimum number of shares to be held by directors will be calculated on the first trading day of each calendar year based on their fair market value.
-Any subsequent change in the value of the shares will not affect the amount of stock directors should hold during that year.
-In the event the share ownership guidelines change, the directors will have three years from the time of the increase to acquire any additional shares needed to meet these guidelines.
+Therefore, the Compensation Committee maintains share ownership guidelines for directors to maintain a fixed number of shares of company stock.
+Once a director has met the minimum required number of shares pursuant to such guidelines, then share prices will not impact the director's compliance with the guidelines as long as the director holds the number of shares he or she had at the time he or she achieved the required ownership level.
+In the event the number of shares required to be owned pursuant to the guidelines change, the directors will have three years from the time of the increase to acquire any additional shares needed to meet these guidelines.